Bolpur: Demography

 As per the 2011 Census of India, Bolpur had a total population of 80,210, of which 40,468 (50%) were males and 39,742 (50%) were females.
 Population in the age range of 0–6 years was 6,852.
 The total number of literates in Bolpur was 63,656 (86.77% of the population 7 years and over).

 Religion

 According to Census of India 2011, Hinduism is the predominant religion in Bolpur, followed by 89.77% of the population.
 It is followed by Islam with 9.68% adherents.
 Other religions like Christianity, Jainism, Sikhism and Buddhism are followed by less than 1% of the population.

 Civic administration

 Bolpur municipality is divided into 22 wards.
 Until 2010, the Indian National Congress was in power in it.
 In the 2010 municipal elections, the municipality faced a hung verdict.
 Later, the Trinamool Congress with nine councillors, formed the board by taking the support of eight Congress councillors.
 This board officially ended its term on 2020, but due to COVID-19 pandemic, municipal election is on hold for this municipality.
 An Interim Administrative board is on charge of Bolpur municipality, Parna Ghosh is the current Chairperson of the municipal board.
+Former Loksabha Speaker Late Somnath Chatterjee had been an elected parliamentarian from 1985 till 2009 from Bolpur constituency.
+He was preceded by Late Saradish Roy another veteran parliamentarian from Communist Party of India (Marxist).